brycegoh/balik_kampong/README.md

 #### General

-:white_check_mark: Caching of homescreen elements for quick load
+:white_check_mark: Caching of homescreen elements for responsive user experience.

 :white_check_mark: Search by name for all pages